bowdoincollege/ccoe-tagging-standards/README.md

 purpose, string, hash
 This is up to the eye of the beholder.

-##### Efs/ebs
+#### Efs/ebs

 Primary volumes will be named the same as EC2 instance.
 Secondary volumes use this convention.

 {{primary volume name}}-disk{{incrementing number}}

-#### IAM User/Service Principle – we don’t use for people because we front with Okta
+#### IAM Users

 {{account_naming_construct}}
 {{teamName}} -[{{servicename}}-] {{environment}}
 AWS uses Okta for person based access and a IAM user would not be created.
-These would be created for service accounts (Terraform, etc.) example entsys-prod-cdk network-prod-sharedservices
+These would be created for service accounts (Terraform, etc.)

+example
+entsys-prod-cdk
+network-prod-sharedservices